Medical Oncology: Feline Injection Site Sarcoma

 Owners typically note a lump while petting their cat, or the tumor may be found incidentally on physical examination.
-Tumors can occur as early as 4 weeks, and as late as 10 years, post vaccination.
+Tumors can occur as early as 4 weeks, and as late as 10 years, post-vaccination.
 Guidelines for when to have a mass evaluated are: Persistence for greater than three months, if the mass is larger than two centimeters, or if the mass increases in size over one month.
 If metastasis (spread) is present, signs of systemic illness including lethargy, decreased appetite, vomiting, and increased respiratory rate and/or effort may be noted.

 What diagnostics are performed?

 The typical initial diagnostic step involves fine needle aspirate cytology, where a small needle is inserted into the mass to obtain a sample of cells for cytologic evaluation.
 Differentiating a sarcoma from a vaccine reaction or other collection of inflammatory cells is difficult and this form of sampling may be unsuccessful in achieving a definitive diagnosis.
-Surgical biopsy can be done in such cases.
+A surgical biopsy can be done in such cases.
 An incisional biopsy involves removing a small piece of tissue from the mass whereas excisional biopsy entails an attempt at removing the entire mass.
-Given the locally invasive nature of these tumors, advanced imaging such as contrast-enhanced CT or MRI is typically necessary to determine the extent of disease prior to attempt at excisional biopsy.
-Additional diagnostics include blood tests to assess overall health and chest x-rays for evaluation of disease spread.
+Given the locally invasive nature of these tumors, advanced imaging such as contrast-enhanced CT or MRI is typically necessary to determine the extent of disease prior to an attempt at excisional biopsy.
+Additional diagnostics include blood tests to assess overall health and chest x-rays for the evaluation of disease spread.
 Regional lymph nodes should be palpated carefully and assessed cytologically if possible.

 Treatment options available and prognosis: